Two-Bridge: Exclusive Objectives and Extended Horizon StarCraft II Benchmark: Two Bridge Map Suite

-\textbf{Episode Start (Randomized Spawning):} At the start of each episode, friendly units, enemy units, and the beacon spawn in predefined spawn regions (R1-R6) on the map.
-A fixed number of friendly and enemy units spawn as cohesive groups, and the beacon spawns in a region not occupied by either group.
-The spatial placement of both unit groups and the beacon varies across episodes, resulting in different initial configurations.
-Figure~\ref{fig:Two_Bridge_Map_Overview} (Middle) shows that this process yields diverse starting layouts while preserving the same underlying map structure.
+\textbf{Randomized Initial Conditions:} At the start of each episode, friendly units, enemy units, and the beacon spawn in predefined regions R1--R6.
+Friendly and enemy units spawn as cohesive groups in distinct regions, while the beacon appears in an unoccupied region.
+This spatial placement of unit groups and beacon varies across episodes, resulting in different initial configurations (Figure~\ref{fig:random_spawn}); blue icons denote friendly units, red icons denote enemy units, yellow stars denote beacon objectives, and dashed boxes denote spawn regions.
+Randomization prevents the task from reducing to a single fixed path and requires agents to generalize across varying starting conditions.
+Scenario configurations are sampled independently at each episode, not through any fixed or sequential ordering.

-\textbf{Episode Dynamics (Objectives):} The map focuses on two core tactical skills: \textbf{navigation} and \textbf{combat}.
-All other strategic components present in the full game are disabled, allowing the environment to concentrate agent learning on movement, positioning, and tactical engagement.
-Figure~\ref{fig:Two_Bridge_Map_Overview}(Right) shows both objectives are simultaneously present within the same map configuration, framing the environment as a \emph{multi-objective reinforcement learning} (MORL) problem.

-\textbf{Navigation (Beacon Capture)} involves an \emph{unguarded} beacon that spawns in a region not occupied by any units.
-Beacon capture occurs when a friendly unit enters a predefined capture radius around the beacon.
-Accomplishing this objective requires the agent to (i) identify the beacon location and (ii) plan and execute a path to reach it. \textbf{Combat (Eliminate Enemies)} requires the agent to (i) navigate toward the enemy spawn region and (ii) engage in fine-grained micromanagement.
-The two objectives are \emph{mutually exclusive}, allowing the agent to achieve only one objective per episode.
-These design choices simplify the episode structure and isolate decision-making around objective selection.

-\textbf{Episode End (Terminal Conditions):} Each episode terminates with one of five mutually exclusive outcomes.
-A \textit{navigation\_victory} occurs when a friendly unit captures the beacon.
-A \textit{combat\_victory} occurs when all enemy units perish, conversely a \textit{combat\_loss} occurs if all friendly units perish.
-If both sides eliminate each other within the same timestep, the episode ends in a \textit{tie} (rare).
-Episodes have a fixed time limit of five minutes; if no terminal condition occurs within this limit, the episode ends in a \textit{timeout\_loss}.

-Across episodes, randomized initialization results in varying initial states.
-Consequently, agents must learn policies that generalize across multiple spatial arrangements when pursuing either navigation or combat objectives.
-These basic episode semantics form the foundation upon which we introduce controlled map variants in the next subsection.